New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Results and discussion

 \section{Results and discussion}

 In this section we show MicroBooNE CC0$\pi$Np~\cite{PhysRevD.102.112013,PhysRevD.106.L051102} and CC0$\pi$1p~\cite{PhysRevLett.125.201803} measurements compared with the quasielastic predictions using the unfactorized RDWIA approach with different treatments of FSI and the implementation of the SuSAv2 model in GENIE~\cite{PhysRevD.101.033003}.
-To the quasielastic results we add the 2p2h-MEC calculated with the model~\cite{RUIZSIMO2016124} and implemented with GENIE~\cite{PhysRevD.91.073004, PhysRevD.94.093004} and the pion absorption~\cite{Berger:2007rq} contribution calculated with GENIE.
+The 2p2h-MEC (following~\cite{RUIZSIMO2016124,PhysRevD.91.073004, PhysRevD.94.093004}) and pion absorption (following~\cite{Berger:2007rq}) contributions are calculated with GENIE and added to the quasielastic cross sections for comparison to the available cross section measurements.
+Whilst a development version GENIE was used to produce these simulations, the results are identical to running GENIE \texttt{v3.2.0} in configuration \texttt{G21\_11b\_00\_000}.
 The processing of GENIE output and its comparison to experimental data was made using the NUISANCE framework~\cite{Stowell_2017}.
 Phase space restrictions applied for the comparison with the different experimental measurements are summarized in Table~\ref{kinematic_cuts}.
-The RDWIA results will be presented with colored bands that show the uncertainty in the theoretical calculation due to the uncertainty on the modeling of the $^{40}$Ar missing energy profile.
-The parameters that model this profile, shown in Table~\ref{table: argon}, have been assigned the uncertainties summarized in Table~\ref{table: uncertanties}.
-The bands are constructed by randomly sampling the values of the missing energy profile parameters within their uncertainties with a uniform probability distribution.
-The number of neutrons in the background is such that the total number is fixed to 22, and the calculation is done only if the background contains between 15-25\% of the 22 neutrons, which is consistent with previous studies~\cite{ATTI20151,natureSRC,PhysRevLett.96.082501}.
-The modeled missing energy profile is shown in Fig.~\ref{rho_40ar} (red band) compared with the RMF predictions (blue lines).
 A $\chi^2$-based analysis is presented in next section when discussing the results obtained for the cross sections.